LykkeCity/Lykke-TradingAPI-Examples/README.md

 3. Get Limit Order status
 4. Subscribe to trade stream by account

-implementation of trading boot you can see here: [SimpleLP](https://github.com/LykkeCity/Lykke-TradingAPI-Examples/blob/master/src/SimpleLP/Program.cs)
+Implementation of trading boot you can see here: [SimpleLP](https://github.com/LykkeCity/Lykke-TradingAPI-Examples/blob/master/src/SimpleLP/Program.cs)